 Love notes can be the fuel that ignites the fire of romance or the nuggets of encouragement that bring sunshine to an otherwise cloudy day.

-Maintaining a Presence When You Are Not Present (Speaking Topic)
+Maintaining a Presence When you are not Present

-When our children pack up their rooms, load the car and head off to college, it’s easy to breathe a sigh of relief and feel like our parenting job is done.
-However, our college students need us just as much as ever; we just have to find creative ways to let them know we love them and still want to be a part of their lives.
+When children vacate their rooms and head off to college, it’s easy to breathe a sigh of relief and feel like our parenting job is done.
+However, college students need us just as much as ever; we just have to find creative ways to let them know we love them and still want to be a part of their lives.

-Learn ways to say “I love you” and “I’m thinking about you” even though you may be miles away.
+Learn ways to say “I love you” even though you may be miles away.

-Isaiah 61:3 calls us “a planting of the Lord for the display of His splendor.”
+Isaiah calls us “a planting of the Lord for the display of His splendor.”
 But what exactly does that mean?
-And how can we allow God’s splendor to shine through us?
+How can we allow God’s splendor to shine through us

-Enjoy examples from everyday life of how God’s splendor can be evident.
-What characteristics of God are others seeing on display in your life?
+Enjoy examples from every day life of how God’s splendor can be evident.
+What characteristics of God are other seeing on display in your life?

-Often it is hardest to share Jesus with those closest to us.
-We don’t see our homes and neighborhoods as “mission fields.”
-But sometimes the field that is ripest with harvest is the one right under our noses.
+Often it is hardest to share your faith with those closest to you.
+You don’t see your home and neighborhood as a “mission field.”
+But sometimes the field that is ripest with harvest is the one right under your nose.

 This talk will offer practical examples for praying for your children, friends, and neighbors and looking for ways to bring them to Jesus.
-Many creative ideas will be shared for drawing those around you closer to Jesus – Name Above All Names.
+Many creative ideas will be shared for drawing those around you closer and helping them discover and deepen their faith.

 We are told to always be ready to share our faith with others.
 But are we ready?